-This is the privacy notice of Logistica Communication Services.
-In this document, "we" refers to Logistica Communication Services.
+This is the privacy notice of LOG Communication Services FZC LLC.
+In this document, "we" refers to LOG Communication Services FZC LLC.

 Our registered address is;